Legal aid in proceedings in France

 Warning

 Your lawyer can file the appeal on your behalf.
-In that case, he must mandatory use Telerecourse.
+In this case, he must obligatory use Telerecourse.

 The BAJ confirms that the deposit has taken place.